School Curriculum - Art & Design

 Explore the art movement Cubism and the development of Still Life studies.

-Mask making, drawing from the Grotesque and Gothic Gargoyles to develop three dimensional work learning to use a sketchbook to document and record ideas.
+Mask making, drawing from the Grotesque and Gothic Gargoyles to develop three dimensional work, learning to use a sketchbook to document and record ideas.
+Homework given relative to project work.

 An in-depth exploration of personal identity looking at popular cultural icons and influences.
-Using personal research skills and experimentation, pupils use work journals in preparation for GCSE working methods.
+Using personal research skills and experimentation, pupils use sketchbooks in preparation for GCSE working methods.

 Work from the three year groups can be seen primarily in the Junior Studio throughout the year.